Room Selection

 Building Features

-• Single-gender shared bathrooms & a few bathrooms located within rooms/suites
+• Gender-inclusive individual bathrooms & a few bathrooms located within rooms/suites

 • Laundry in basement